tillitis/tkey-ssh-agent/README.md

 ### Using tkey-ssh-agent

-This host program for the signerapp is a complete, alternative SSH agent with practical use.
-The signerapp binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
+This host program for the signer app is a complete, alternative SSH agent with practical use.
+The signer app binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
 Like the other host programs, tkey-ssh-agent tries to auto-detect serial ports of Tillitis USB sticks.
 If more than one is found, or if you're